Need assistance?

 For a brief overview of the Land Division process – please read our Land Division Fact Sheet.

-Over 98% of plan types can be lodged online through electronic plan lodgement:
+Over 98% of plan types can be lodged online through digital plan lodgement:

 Land Services SA also provide an unassisted ‘Drop and Go’ service for industry professionals to lodge manual plans – this is located at: